Martin Prescott/E+/Getty images

 $0.223 X 1,000 = A bill of $223

-This plan offers a $100 bill credit for electricity when you use 1,000 kWh or more.
-The credit brings the estimated average monthly bill down to $123.
+This plan offers a $100 bill credit when you use 1,000 kWh or more, which brings the estimated average monthly bill down to $123.

 $123 / 1,000 kWh = an average electric rate of around 12.3 cents per kWh, roughly what is shown for the 1,000 kWh usage tier at the top of the EFL.